Stephen Kettle: Career

 Kettle is a self-taught sculptor with no formal training.
-His best known works include a statue of the Supermarine Spitfire's designer R. J. Mitchell, commissioned for the Science Museum in London, which was the first statue of its type in the world, and a life-size statue of Alan Turing, the founder of computer science and Enigma codebreaker, commissioned by the American philanthropist Sidney Frank for Bletchley Park in Buckinghamshire.
+His best-known works include a slate sculpture of R. J. Mitchell, designer of the Supermarine Spitfire, held by the Science Museum, London.
+The sculpture was created in 2005 to commemorate Mitchell's life and work. and a life-size statue of Alan Turing, the founder of computer science and Enigma codebreaker, commissioned by the American philanthropist Sidney Frank for Bletchley Park in Buckinghamshire.

 Besides the statues of Turing and Mitchell, other notable works by Kettle include portrait busts of the following: